sustachio/blog/posts_md/raymarching.md

 		return normalize(n1-n2);
 	}

-Sorry if this is a bit confusing, you don't really need to know how it works (I didn't untill I wrote this), but just know that it works fairly well (but not perfect).
+Sorry if this is a bit confusing, you don't really need to know how it works (I didn't until I wrote this), but just know that it works fairly well (but not perfect, smaller values of e will provide higher accuracy).
 ### Lighting Implementation

 Before we go on, lets increase how far we can see to better demonstrate the light hitting the ground: